poojashree1707/BYTE-PAIR-ENCODING-IMPLEMENTATION-STEPS/README.md

 ---

-## Conclusion
+### Conclusion

-This project demonstrates how Byte-Pair Encoding (BPE) builds a subword vocabulary by repeatedly merging the most frequent adjacent character pairs.
-The implementation provides a clear understanding of tokenization, vocabulary construction, encoding, and decoding, making it an excellent educational project for learning the fundamentals of NLP tokenization techniques.

----
+#### This project successfully implements a Byte Pair Encoding (BPE) Tokenizer and a Next Word Prediction model using Python.
+The BPE tokenizer learns subword vocabulary through frequent pair merging, while the prediction model suggests the most likely next word based on the training corpus.
+Together, they demonstrate the basic concepts of Natural Language Processing (NLP) and provide a foundation for building more advanced language models.